8. Academic integrity

 8.1.1 Attendance

 Faculty determine the requirements for success in your courses.
-You are responsible for attending classes (whether in-person or online), not only for course content, but also for information related to the progress of the course.
+You're responsible for attending classes (whether in-person or online), not only for course content, but also for information related to the progress of the course.
 Individual programs and courses may have specific attendance requirements.
 Please refer to the program outline and/or course outline and syllabus for details specific to your program and courses.
 Tests, examinations, graded assignments, clinical and field placements must be written/submitted/attended on the date and time specified (Section 10.
 Tests and examinations).
-Requests for academic accommodations must be made prior to the test/examination/graded assignment/clinical/field placement date.
-If documented, such requests may allow faculty to make alternate arrangements for assignments and tests or allow consideration of an incomplete contract if necessary (Section 4.3.4 Incomplete grade designation).
-It is important you reach out to Accessibility Services as early as possible to discuss any potential request for academic accommodations.

 8.1.2 Student conduct

 The faculty has the right to require you to leave the learning environment if a positive learning environment is impeded by your actions or comments.
-Also, you are not permitted to transmit, distribute, or make materials available that incite hate which are harassing or discriminatory.
-Illegal, abusive, obscene, threatening, intimidating, or demeaning transmissions to any individual or group are also prohibited.
-This includes but is not limited to the use of electronic mail systems and postings on electronic bulletin or message boards, Blackboard, webpages, and social media.
-Further actions may be taken under law, or the college’s Student Code of Conduct or the Human Rights Procedure.
+Faculty have the right to ask you to leave the learning environment if your actions or comments disrupt the positive learning experience for others.
+Additionally, you're not allowed to share or distribute materials that promote hate, harassment, or discrimination.
+Any form of illegal, abusive, obscene, threatening, or demeaning communication whether directed at an individual or group is prohibited.
+This includes but is not limited to, emails, posts on bulletin boards or message boards, content on Blackboard, webpages, and social media.
+Violations may lead to further actions in accordance with the law or college policies.

 8.1.3 Improper use of technology